-As the number of employees grows, it begins to make sense for the employer to consider taking on that financial risk themselves in a self-insured benefits model.
+As the number of employees grows, it begins to make sense for the employer to consider taking on that financial risk themselves in a self-insured or self-funded benefits model.
 There comes a point when those employers can stop paying the premium to have the health plan do everything and design a benefit plan that is focused on what really matters to their employees.
 With a self-funded arrangement, they can benefit from a more tailored approach to managing employee health by unbundling the medical and pharmacy benefits, also known as carving out pharmacy.

 When your clients reach the point of around 25 employees, most brokers agree that it makes sense to explore self-funded medical and pharmacy benefits as an option.

 When Is the Optimal Time to Consider Self-Funding?

 When the employer reaches as few as 25 employees, most brokers agree that it makes sense to explore the options to self-fund benefits, whether the organization decides to make the leap or not.
 If everything is running smoothly and renewals are coming in as expected with reasonable increases from the health plan, the group is stable enough to explore a self-funded pharmacy and medical arrangement.
-If the group has catastrophic claims on the plan now, such as a member or dependent known to be taking a very high-cost specialty medication for a long-term condition, it would not be advantageous to go self-funded because they would be walking into a big financial risk.
+If the group has catastrophic claims on the plan now, such as a member or dependent known to be taking a very high-cost specialty Rx for a long-term condition, it would not be advantageous to go self-funded because they would be walking into a big financial risk.